hackclub/pass-the-story/README.md

 # pass the story

-A collaborative effort where hack clubs and hackclubbers can build a website to tell a story together.
+A collaborative effort where hack clubs and hack clubbers built a website to tell a story together.

+Each hack clubber who participated created a page to continue the story.
+They were able to utilize their full creativity and make the page as simple or complex as they wished.
+The result was an awesome 14 page story detailing the adventure to defeat the evil Zach Latte.

 ## To get started